microsoft/PartsUnlimitedMRP/deploy/azurestack/docs/adding_vm_images.md

 ## Downloading an Image

+Firstly, you should be **logged into you Azure Stack environment, and specifically, within the MAS-CON01 machine**.

 For the purpose of our testing, we're going to focus on Linux images.
 Microsoft has worked with a number of Linux vendors to provide a set of Azure Stack-compatible images for use in your Azure Stack environments:

    * [Bitnami](https://bitnami.com/azure-stack)